This page uses javascript to help render elements, if you have problems please enable javascript.

 INCLUSIVE

-Spring 2026 Book Club Faculty Learning Community
+Fall 2026 Book Club Faculty Learning Community

 This Faculty Learning Community (FLC) consists of six, 90-minute virtual meetings with each meeting worth 1.5 credits towards the FDC INCLUSIVE certificate on diversity and inclusion in teaching.
 The FDC will provide the books.

-Meetings are on the following Fridays from 1:00-2:30 PM on Zoom
+Meetings are on the following Fridays from 1:00-2:30 PM on Zoom:

 Book Descriptions: